ishivanim/MULTIPLE-LINEAR-REGRESSION/README.md

     2) The PCA helped improve performance and reduce redundancy.

-    3) The metrics provided insight into the model's effectiveness.

-    4) Different file name studentperformace.py was created in which we used the intercepts and weights values for the streamlit app deployment
+    3) Different file name studentperformace.py was created in which we used the intercepts and weights values from our multiple linear regression model for the streamlit app deployment

 ## How to Run